Investment Bonds - Bond Investment Factfile

 Brief Description: Investment Bond

 Unit linked investment bonds are a home for your money that offer potentially greater returns than a bank or building society.
-An investment bond offers you a framework so that you can tailor it to your needs in respect of how much you want to invest, where you want to invest it and with the degree of risk that you are comfortable with.
+An investment bond offers you a framework so you can tailor it to your needs in respect of how much you want to invest, where you want to invest it and with the degree of risk that you are comfortable with.
 These investments allow you access to a wide range of funds in terms of different markets, different levels of risk and investing in different investments such as shares, property and cash.
 Some funds that are offered through investment bonds are not available as direct investments.
 Investment bonds can be suitable for all types of investors because they are so flexible.
 They can also be suitable for higher rate taxpayers because of the way some of the tax can be deferred until the investment is surrendered.
 Read the section on Investment Bond Taxation.
 For more on investment bonds contact our advisers.

 Investment Bond Taxation